Chart Color Schemes

 Torrensville was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Torrensville has a high level of cultural diversity, with 32.7% of its population born overseas and 36.7% speaking a language other than English at home.
-Christianity is the predominant religion in Torrensville, comprising 45.5% of the population.
-The category 'Other' is slightly overrepresented in Torrensville compared to Greater Adelaide, with 2.0% versus 1.8%.
+Christianity is the predominant religion in Torrensville, making up 45.5% of its population.
+However, the most notable overrepresentation is seen in the 'Other' category, which comprises 2.0% of Torrensville's population compared to 1.8% across Greater Adelaide.

 Frequently Asked Questions - Diversity